 Productivity Tracking Tools

-The Time Doctor is an online budgeting, timesheet/payroll, project management, and remote time tracker.
+The Time Doctor is online budgeting, timesheet/payroll, project management, and remote time tracker.
 This multi-faceted tool tracks productivity and records the data.
 The resulting analytics can be used to monitor overall productivity.
 This platform is most useful for businesses with larger remote teams who require advanced data aggregation in order to assess performance.

 Toggl is a time tracking app that requires employees to manually activate tracking in order to track their tasks in real-time.
 Designed to increase productivity, Toggl can help you compare profits against time spent on tasks.
 The drawback is that Toggl must be manually activated in order to track activity, or employees must manually enter time data, making Toggle just one more task that employees have to spend time managing.

 When I Work is an employee scheduling app with time tracking capabilities.
 The app is great for businesses with multiple employees and tricky time coverage schedules.
-If you struggle balancing coverage and tracking who works when, this app may be a good fit for your business.
+If you struggle balancing coverage and tracking who works when this app may be a good fit for your business.

 File Management Tools